theyashyk09/HTML-CSS-Project-14/README.md

 1. I learned little bit about webkit.
 2. I learned how to make beautiful website.
-3. I think i have improved my googling since i used google alot whenever i was stuck in this project.
+3. I learned more about media queries.
 4. While doing any project i should take one thing at a time.
 5. I shouldn't hurry while doing projects.
 ## Time took to finish the project

-It took me 2 hours to finish this project and it was fun working on it.
+It took me 4 hours to finish this project and it was fun working on it.
 ## 🚀 About Me
 I'm Yash Kumar and i am aspiring to be a Full Stack Web Developer.